 “Net Open Position” shall mean the aggregate of the open Positions in a Commodity Group on a Benchmark Position equivalent basis.

-“Position” shall mean, collectively, the risk components (including, but not limited to, price risk, basis risk, index risk, credit risk and liquidity risk) of all commodities, financial instruments, securities, equities, financial assets or liabilities which have been authorized for trading in the Enron Corp.
+“Position” shall mean, collectively, the risk components (including, but not limited to, price risk, basis risk, index risk, credit risk and liquidity risk) of all products (commodities, financial instruments, securities, equities, financial assets or liabilities) which have been authorized for trading in the Enron Corp.
 Risk Management Policy, any of the Enron Corp.
 Policies or approved for trading through any amendments to this Policy.

-“Transactions” shall mean, collectively, forwards, futures, swaps, options, any combination of these instruments and any other derivative or cash market instruments creating a Position.
+“Transactions” shall mean, collectively, forwards, futures, swaps, options, or any combination of these instruments and any other derivative or cash market instruments creating a Position.

 “Value-at-Risk” (VaR) shall mean the Potential Exposure related to a Commodity Group or Position representing the potential change in value resulting from changes including: market prices, interest rates, currency rates, counterparty credit condition, liquidity, funding and settlement risk, among others.
 VaR shall be calculated using the Enron Corp. adopted VaR methodology at the 95% confidence interval using a 1-day time horizon.
 Any recalibration or modification of the VaR methodology or parameters that take into account observed or anticipated changes in market factors or developments in VaR technologies must be approved by the Enron Corp.
 Chief Risk Officer or his designee(s).